 Contact. cultureofconfusionbook@gmail.com

-I highly recommend those interested in parsing the culture war violence we witnessed, to go directly to primary source non-partisan documentarians such as Ford Fischer, Brendan Gutenschwager, Scootercaster, Jake Lee Green and C.J.
-Halliburton.
+I highly recommend those interested in parsing the culture war violence we witnessed, to go directly to primary source non-partisan documentarians such as Ford Fischer, Brendan Gutenschwager (BGontheScene) and Scootercaster on X.

-Even Sean B.C. aka acatwithnews will show you a street view of what is happening from the perspective of an ‘antifascist’ activist insider.
-Conversely, you can look at the work of Anthony Cabassa and see a right wing perspective from the streets.
+Sean aka @acatwithnews (Bluesky), will show you a street view of what is happening from the perspective of an ‘antifascist’ activist insider.
+Conversely, you can look at the work of Anthony Cabassa (IG and X) and see a right-wing perspective from the streets.
+All of these photojournalists do excellent work.

-Similarly, I would urge that reporting from the Daily Beast, Vice, Daily Dot Huffington Post, Guardian, Rolling Stone, and other Left wing partisan platforms be given the same scrutiny that Breitbart and others would receive for Right wing partisan coverage, as all appear allergic to printing anything that reflects poorly on one’s own affiliated activists.
+I would urge that reporting from the Daily Beast, Vice, Daily Dot, Huffington Post, Guardian, Rolling Stone, and other left-wing dominated partisan platforms be given the same scrutiny that Breitbart and others would receive for right-wing partisan coverage, as all appear allergic to printing anything that reflects poorly on one’s own affiliated activists.

 Los Angeles, CA - Blending in since the end of May, whatever the scene.
 Photo: NY Times